Marathon (media): History

 Almost all marathons primarily feature reruns of episodes already previously broadcast, although one may be used to lead into the premiere of a new episode.
-To compete with the typical practice of streaming services releasing entire seasons of original productions all at once, TBS premiered the entire first season of Angie Tribeca as a marathon, running the 10 episodes on a loop for 25 hours.
-In a few cases, especially with classic television, lost episodes, originally unseen television pilots, and other programming that may not have been seen during the show's original run may be included.
+To compete with the then-typical practice of streaming services releasing entire seasons of original productions all at once, TBS premiered the entire first season of Angie Tribeca as a marathon, running the 10 episodes on a loop for 25 hours.